Darialyphia/clash-of-destiny/docs/KEYWORDS.md

 Note: Removed from play indicates that the card is removed from the game.
 It is not sent to a discard or banish pile.

+### Unique

+> You can only have one copy of this card in your deck.

+### Divine

+> You can only have one Divine card in your Destiny Deck.

 ### Class bonus

 > This card gains additional effects if its class matches its owner's hero class.